Parent & Family E-Communications

 *RESIDENCE HALL CLOSINGS

 Residence halls close for Thanksgiving Break on Tuesday, November 25 at 7pm and will reopen on Sunday, November 30 at 12pm.
-If your student needs to request to stay later or come back early, they should submit a Thanksgiving Break Housing request on the eRezLife site.
+If your student needs to request to stay later or come back early, they should submit a Thanksgiving Break Housing request on the eRezlife site.
 It is the responsibility of each resident to plan their own travel in accordance with this schedule.

 Residence halls will close for the winter break on Friday, December 19 at 7pm and will reopen on Sunday, January 11, 2026, at 12pm.
 A break housing application will be available after Thanksgiving Break.